japila-books/apache-spark-internals/docs/tools/spark-submit.md

 `--driver-class-path` command-line option sets the extra class path entries (e.g. jars and directories) that should be added to a driver's JVM.

-TIP: You should use `--driver-class-path` in `client` deploy mode (not xref:ROOT:SparkConf.adoc[SparkConf]) to ensure that the CLASSPATH is set up with the entries. `client` deploy mode uses the same JVM for the driver as ``spark-submit``'s.
+TIP: You should use `--driver-class-path` in `client` deploy mode (not ROOT:SparkConf.md[SparkConf]) to ensure that the CLASSPATH is set up with the entries. `client` deploy mode uses the same JVM for the driver as ``spark-submit``'s.

-`--driver-class-path` sets the internal `driverExtraClassPath` property (when link:spark-submit-SparkSubmitArguments.adoc#handle[SparkSubmitArguments.handle] called).
+`--driver-class-path` sets the internal `driverExtraClassPath` property (when spark-submit-SparkSubmitArguments.md#handle[SparkSubmitArguments.handle] called).

 It works for all cluster managers and deploy modes.

-If `driverExtraClassPath` not set on command-line, the link:spark-driver.adoc#spark_driver_extraClassPath[spark.driver.extraClassPath] setting is used.
+If `driverExtraClassPath` not set on command-line, the spark-driver.md#spark_driver_extraClassPath[spark.driver.extraClassPath] setting is used.

 NOTE: Command-line options (e.g. `--driver-class-path`) have higher precedence than their corresponding Spark settings in a Spark properties file (e.g. `spark.driver.extraClassPath`).
 You can therefore control the final settings by overriding Spark settings on command line using the command-line options.